 Spin junkies have a new weapon in their arsenal with the introduction of this string.
 The combination of an UHMW coating a sharp string shape provide incredible pin and bite on the ball.
 The low powered response offers ample control and a crisp feel on contact.
 Big hitters looking to amp up the spin on their shots without sacrificing durability or tension maintenance should enjoy hitting with Wilson Revolve Spin.

-About the Reviewer: Matt Locke currently serves as the Junior Programs & Development Coordinator for USTA-Idaho and is an active USTA League and Tournament player.
+About the Reviewer: Matt Locke formerly served for 3 years as the Junior Programs & Development Coordinator for USTA-Idaho.
+He is a PTR certified coach and is an active USTA 4.5+ League and Tournament player.